eduardoverap/mirimiri/README.md

 Mirimiri is an MVC application based on JavaScript and PHP.
 It allows users to extract kanjis from a text, view these on a table, and import data from the KANJIDIC XML database (not included here).

-> This is an alpha version.
-Future updates and additional features are in development.

 ---

 ## Installation